Rashard Mendenhall: Professional career

-Pittsburgh Steelers (2008–2012)
+Pittsburgh Steelers

-Mendenhall was drafted 23rd overall by the Pittsburgh Steelers in the 2008 NFL Draft.
+Mendenhall was selected in the first round with the 23rd overall pick by the Pittsburgh Steelers in the 2008 NFL draft.
 Prior to his rookie season Mendenhall was ranked by ESPN as the 30th best running back in the league.
-On July 25, 2008, Mendenhall agreed to a five-year contract worth US$12.55 million with the Steelers, of which $7.125 million is guaranteed.
+On July 25, 2008, Mendenhall agreed to a five-year contract worth $12.55 million with the Steelers, of which $7.125 million was guaranteed.
 He was expected to be a complement to Pro-Bowl running back Willie Parker, in addition to returning kicks.
 Mendenhall fumbled twice in Pittsburgh's third pre-season game against Minnesota; they were attributed to adjusting to the faster pace of the NFL.
 Days after the game, teammate Hines Ward placed a ball in Mendenhall's locker with a note stating, "Take Mendenhall's ball away and get $100 from him."
 Mendenhall was required to carry the ball everywhere he went until the team's next game.
 Mendenhall fumbled once more in the Steelers final pre-season game, but worked with running backs coach Kirby Wilson to fix the problem.

 Mendenhall entered the 2008 regular season as the Steelers' youngest player.
 He took on return duties in addition to his running back position.
 Entering the fourth week of the 2008 season, Willie Parker suffered an injury which allowed Mendenhall to make his first NFL start.
 Mendenhall rushed for 30 yards on 9 carries, but was forced to leave the game with a fractured shoulder in the third quarter after a hit by Baltimore Ravens linebacker Ray Lewis.
 Mendenhall was placed on injured reserve for the remainder of the season.
 Mendenhall finished his rookie season with 58 rushing yards on 19 carries and 115 yards on six kick returns.